wri/cities-thermal-comfort-modeling/README.md

    1. Results of your run are written to the C:\CTCM_outcome folder under your city folder specified in the batch script with a sub-folder for the scenario.
    1. To see a report of success/failure, see the html files in the .logs folder for the time that you started your run.
    1. For details about any failures, see the log file(s) in the .logs folder.
-   1. The system also generates a QGIS workfile named 'viewer.qgs' in the qgis_viewer folder as is an excellent means for verifying the outcome.
+   1. The system also generates a QGIS workfile named 'qgis_viewer.qgs' and is an excellent means for verifying and examining the outcome.
       * **Note** The current version of the workfile requires two steps to view your data:
         1. After opening the file in QGIS, it will likely give the warning that several files are unavailable.
 Click on the "Remove Unavailable Layers" and OK to continue.
         2. Next, right click on one of the layers and select "Zoom to Layer(s)" option.
 Your data should now be viewable.